Parental supervision is the best way to keep children safe at home.

 In NSW alone in 2013, nine children under the age of five drowned, and an additional 64 were admitted to hospital for near-drowning.

-Kids in this age group have the highest mortality rate of any age group, with roughly 60% of all drowning deaths happening in swimming pools2.
+Kids in this age group have the highest mortality rate of any age group, with accidental drowning being one of the most common causes of injuries.

-Pool-fencing laws and regulations vary between the states and territories.
+Pool-fencing laws and regulations vary been the states and territories.
 You’ll need to contact the relevant agency in your jurisdiction to confirm what the exact specifications are.

 For example, in New South Wales the pool-enclosure gate must open outwards, be self-closing (on the first swing), self-latching, and the latch must be more than 1.5m from the ground.

 The fence needs to be in good working order, no more than 100mm from the ground and at least 1.2m high.
-There should also be no vertical gaps more than 100mm apart.
+The vertical gaps between the horizontal bars must not be wider than 100mmt.

 Swimming lessons should be started for children as soon as possible, so they develop the skills and confidence they need in pools.